jcwrightson/blackjacker/README.md

 # BlackJacker
-### A BlackJack AI written in Python.
+### A Black Jack AI

-    Choose number of card decks, typically 6-8.
+## Features

-    Choose number of games to simulate.
+- Choose number of card decks to simulate
+- Shuffle happens once per game deck generation
-    Choose to print out each game or not.
+- Results and or print each game on screen
+- Log API that allows conditional play until ?

+## Strategies

-    Dealer stands on soft 17.
+- Dealer Stand on soft 17
-    Player follows basic strategy.

-    Results shown at the end.
+- Basic Strategy (Splitting optional)